taddison/personal-site/content/blog/2020/06/password-protect-a-nextjs-site-deployed-to-vercel/index.md

 import Cookies from "universal-cookie" import consts from "consts"

-// In the getInitialProps function, instead of our 'random' proteciton const cookies = new Cookies(appContext.ctx.req.headers.cookie) const password = cookies.get(consts.SiteReadCookie) ?? ""
+// In the getInitialProps function, instead of our 'random' protection const cookies = new Cookies(appContext.ctx.req.headers.cookie) const password = cookies.get(consts.SiteReadCookie) ?? ""